go-infinity/site/content/post/go-file-handling.md

 - Non Binary e.g. txt, csv, json

 > Golang provides full support for non binary files manipulation and have limited support for Binary files.

+## File Permissions
+POSIX standard has 2 set of information related to file permissions
+- file permissions
+- file owner/group

+### File Permission
+- contains 10 bits to represent file/directory and permissions(read,write,execute) for owner,group and others in the below format
+- file/dir-permission for owner-permission for group-permission for others

 ## File Stats
 ```go
 package main